You've built a Node.js app and now it's ready to face the world. That means you'll have to deploy it to a production environment.

-During development, you’re probably used to starting your Node.js server by opening up the terminal and typing
+During development you probably start your Node.js server by opening up the terminal and typing

-node index.js, or whatever file is the starting point of your application.
-If this command lives in the package.json file, you run it through NPM with
+node index.js (or whatever file is the starting point of your application).
+If this command lives in the package.json file, you run it with NPM using

 When you work on an application locally, you start it as a foreground process.
 In the foreground, your keyboard input is directed to the process.
 That's why when you hit CTRL+C, it sends a

 & at the end of the command.
-From the previous example,
+Using the example from earlier,

 node index.js & will start your Node.js server in the background which will stay up even after you close the terminal or SSH connection to your production server.